 - TRACK 3 is a 113-credit, 7-semester, full-time program typically completed in three academic years (including one summer term).
 This program is available to students who hold a bachelor’s degree in a field other than architecture.
-Students seeking advanced standing must submit a portfolio and have completed eligible prerequisite coursework.
-Advanced placement is available for qualified students.
+Advanced placement is available for qualified students who submit a portfolio with their application and have completed eligible prerequisite coursework.

 Learn more about our accreditation.

 The MArch program is a full-time program that enrolls students for the summer (Track 1) or fall (Track 2 and Track 3) semesters.
 Required architecture classes are typically offered on Monday, Wednesday, and Friday, giving capable students the flexibility to pursue part-time employment with local design firms.

 Each semester students take four courses including one studio, two required support courses, and one elective.
 Support courses include Building Systems, Urban Issues, Advanced Structures, Design Theory, Site Planning, Thesis Research, Building Economics, and Professional Practice.
 Each student must also complete a Master’s Thesis for their final studio course.